Mirwaiz: Mirwaiz-i-Kashmir

 The Lineage of the Mirwaiz of Kashmir traces back to Maulvi Siddiq-Ullah (1075–1155 AH) and his son Akhund Maulvi Abdulsalam (1129–1209 AH), who preached Islam near Srinagar.
 Abdulsalam's son Hafiz Ghulam Rasool Shah (1161–1234 AH), known as Lassi baba, was the first to hold the title of Mirwaiz-i-Kashmir.
 His brothers became associated with the parallel Mirwaiz Hamdani line.

 Subsequent holders included Muhammad Yahya (1201–1298 AH), who translated the 30th Juz' of the Quran into Kashmiri, and his son Maulvi Rasool Shah (1855–1909 CE), a pioneer of modern education and founder of Anjuman-e-Nusrat-ul-Islam.
 The title later passed through Maulvi Atiq Ullah Shah (1872–1962 CE) and his brother Maulvi Ahmadullah Shah.

 Mirwaiz Muhammad Yusuf Shah (1894–1968), a graduate of Darul Uloom Deoband, succeeded them and produced a widely recognised Kashmiri Quran translation published by King Fahd Printing Press in Medina.
 In 1947, he went into exile and served twice as President of Azad Kashmir.

 After Atiq Ullah's death in 1962, Molvi Mohammad Farooq became Naib (deputy) Mirwaiz and later the Mirwaiz of Kashmir from 1968 until his assassination in 1990.
 His son Mirwaiz Umar Farooq (born 1973) succeeded him in 1990.

 Mirwaiz Hamdani

 The Mirwaiz Hamdani lineage is traditionally based in Srinagar, with its seat at the historic Khanqah-e-Moula.
-Notable holders of this lineage include Moulvi Sidique, follwed by Molvi Salah, Molvi Ghulam, Moulvi Ahmadullah Hamdani, his son Ghulam Nabi Hamdani, Muhammad Yaseen Hamdani, and current holder, his son Riyaz Ahmad Hamdani.
+Notable holders of this lineage include Moulvi Sidique, followed by Molvi Salah, Molvi Ghulam, Moulvi Ahmadullah Hamdani, his son Ghulam Nabi Hamdani, Muhammad Yaseen Hamdani, and current holder, his son Riyaz Ahmad Hamdani.